 - Joint pain

 - Swelling in the hands and feet

-Several patients can also experience anxiety, depression, and lack of appetite.
-These symptoms can come and go, but usually, most patients suffer from its effects daily.
+Several patients can also experience anxiety, depression, and a lack of appetite.
+These symptoms can come and go, but usually most patients suffer from their effects daily.

 CBD or THC for Fibromyalgia

-Hemp-derived CBD is federally legal, which means that you can consume CBD products without dealing with complicated law regulations.
+Hemp-derived CBD is federally legal, which means you can consume CBD products without dealing with complicated legal regulations.
 Cannabidiol is easier to find at a nearby dispensary or online, making it easier for patients to benefit from it.